geoschem/geos-chem/.github/ISSUE_TEMPLATE/report-a-bug-or-technical-issue.md

 ---
 name: Report a bug or technical issue
-about: This template allows users to report GEOS-Chem bugs and technical issues in the Github issue tracker.
+about: Use this template to report bugs and technical issues encountered while using GEOS-Chem.
 title: "[BUG/ISSUE]"
 labels: bug
 assignees: ''